All Episodes

 You know, there's usually like a list of half a dozen things people always say about Trump, but one of them is he only cares about himself.

-Now, I had to respond to that on X and say that uh it's the weakest criticism you could ever have.
+Now, I had to respond to that on X and say that it's the weakest criticism you could ever have.

-There's no weaker criticism than to say somebody only cares about themselves, because unless they're a certified psychopath, it's not even a thing.
+There's no weaker criticism than to say somebody only cares about themselves.

-There's no such thing as somebody who doesn't care about other people, unless they're like you know, seriously, you know, mentally defective.
+There's no such thing as somebody who doesn't care about other people, unless they're like, you know, seriously, you know, mentally defective.

-So, how in the world would Trump get away with only caring about himself and then presumably acting on that?
+So how in the world would Trump get away with only caring about himself and then presumably acting on that?

-Like we wouldn't notice.
+Like we wouldn't notice?

 Would we not notice if he stopped doing the work of the people?

-When Trump signs the executive order to uh change voting, get rid of the uh voting machines he wants and uh mailing ballots.
+When Trump signs the executive order to change voting, get rid of the voting machines he wants and mail-in ballots, is that because Trump is going to run for office again?

 No.